VaibhavSharma08/MeAndTheBoys-SIH2022/Frontend Components/README.md

 ## Frontend Setup

-In the project directory, you can run:
+Clone this repository and in the project directory, you can run:

 ### `npm i`